Scenic4RL: Programmatic Modeling and Generation of Reinforcement Learning Environments: Scenario Specification Language for RL

-As discussed in Sec.~\ref{sec:scenic_background}, \scenic{} libraries consist of three types: model, action, and behavior libraries.
-The \scenic{} libraries significantly reduces users' time to model complex scenarios by helping them re-use the set of models, actions, and behaviors in the libraries, rather than having to write scenario from scratch.
+Interfacing \scenic{} to other simulators is straight-forward.
+In fact, \scenic{} is already interfaced with five other simulators~\cite{scenic_supported_sim} in domains such as autonomous driving, aviation, and robotics.
+To interface \scenic{} with a simulator, one needs define the model, action, and behavior libraries.
+These libraries expedites modeling complex scenarios by helping users re-use the set of models, actions, and behaviors in the libraries, rather than having to write a scenario from scratch.

 The \textit{model} library defines the state space.
 It defines players with distribution over their initial state according to their roles and GRF's AI bot is assigned by default to all player behavior.
 These prior distribution over the initial state and behavior can be overwritten in the \scenic{} program.
 The model library also defines region objects such as goal and penalty box regions as well as directional objects in compass directions.
 The \textit{action} library defines the action space as determined by the GRF simulator.
 These action space consists of movement actions in eight compass directions, long/short/high pass, shoot, slide, dribble, and sprint.